michaelbravo777/phase-0-tracks/databases/database_commander/README.md

 This is a table editor for small databases.
 You can add, edit, delete, or view tables from the main menu.

-The program takes in the databse name as a command line argument.
+The program takes in the database name as a command line argument.
 If the database does not exist it will be created.

 For example: